Suyash-Deshmukh/DS5690-DoRA-Presentation/README.md

 But - despite its success - LoRA consistently trails full fine-tuning in accuracy.

-Most prior work simply assumed this was due to LoRA’s limited number of trainable parameters.

-The authors of DoRA wanted to investigate this assumption instead of accepting it - to ask why LoRA behaves differently.
+Most prior work simply assumed this was due to LoRA’s limited number of trainable parameters, but never looked further into it.
+The authors of DoRA wanted to change that and investigate this assumption instead of blindly accepting it.

 ### Question 1:
 You are a researcher at Nvidia and you want to get a better understanding of how FT and LoRA change the various matrices in your transformer model during training.
 How might you be able to <i>decompose</i> (take apart and take a closer look at) the changes in matrices?